waltermanias/serverless-framework/README.md

 # serverless-framework

+### Commands

-The next command will create your boilerplate base on the aws template with NodeJS `sls create -t aws-nodejs -n curso-sls-hello-world`
+- The next command will create your boilerplate base on the aws template with NodeJS `sls create -t aws-nodejs -n curso-sls-hello-world`